yash-sharma1/docs-site/docs/walletconnect.md

 * Instead of invoking `sendTransaction` in the WalletConnect flow, the new [`sendCustomRequest` call](https://docs.walletconnect.org/client-sdk#send-custom-request) is used instead with a method called `bnb_sign` (see below).

-* The external wallet provider is responsible for sending back the signature and public key of the transaction but _not_ broadcasting itself.
+* The external wallet provider is responsible for sending back the signature and public key of the transaction but should _not_ broadcast the transaction itself.
 This differs from a usual implementation of WalletConnect, which would rely on the wallet app to do the broadcasting.
 This means that we have defined a custom `result` format in the form of stringified JSON.

 * The web wallet will send back a second custom call (after `bnb_sign`) called `bnb_tx_confirmation`, which contains the boolean result of the transaction build/broadcast and any error message encountered by the web wallet during broadcasting.